heyjianjing/eliu_summer_2024/README.md

-# eliu_summer_2024
-Mini-course for Elizabeth Liu (Beachwood High School), Summer 2024
+# Mini-course for Elizabeth Liu, Summer 2024

-From linear regression to Bayesian kernel regression
+#### From linear regression to Bayesian kernel regression

 Focus on
 * `weight-space` view, so ideas in (Bayesian) linear regression can be retained for nonlinear case without resorting to kernel trick